Pelkhier/typest/CONTRIBUTING.md

 You will need to [install Node.js](https://nodejs.org/) on your local machine.

-If you want to follow the main repo enviroments config you need to [install pnpm](https://pnpm.io/installation)
+If you want to follow the main repo enviroment config you need to [install pnpm](https://pnpm.io/installation)

 ## Installation